Cusp Bifurcation in Metastatic Breast Cancer Cells: Introduction

 Many recent studies indicate that EMT and MET are more complex than binary processes, i.e., they are transitions between more than two distinct, well-defined cellular states \cite{PMID:25270257,PMID:28548345,PMID:24154725}.
 One or more intermediate, ``hybrid" or ``partial" EMT cell states with mixed E/M properties have been described \cite{PMID:29920274,PMID:32217696,PMID:29670281}.
-Recent computational work varied the number of hidden intermediate states, aiming to improve fits to experimental data \cite{PMID:32155144}.
-The results indicated that intermediate states can accelerate EMT.
-It seems possible that these intermediate EMT states are sufficient for metastasis \cite{PMID:34115987}.
+Recent computational work that varied the number of hidden intermediate states, aiming to improve fits to experimental data \cite{PMID:32155144} found that intermediate states can accelerate EMT.
+It seems possible that only these intermediate EMT states, instead of full EMT, are necessary and sufficient for metastasis \cite{PMID:34115987}.
 In general, the number of such intermediate states is unknown, raising the question: Can the number of intermediate states go to infinity, allowing continuous transitions?
-And what defines the boundary between such continuous transitions versus the widely-studied discrete transitions, with a finite number of distinguishable steady states?
+And what defines the boundary between such continuous transitions versus the widely-studied discrete EMT and MET transitions, with a finite number of distinguishable steady states?
+Finally, how can these theoretical questions help us to understand the biology of metastasis?

+The use of equilibrium states of differential equations as a model for biological or chemical systems including metastasis-regulatory networks, has a long history which we do not try to survey here, except for a few instances. \cite{recref1,recref2,ref3thom1,ref4thom2,ref5,ref6toggle,ref7toggle,ref8rep} The study of bistable systems has played an important role, especially noteworthy are the works on the toggle switch \cite{ref6toggle,ref7toggle} and on direct and indirect fully positive feedback \cite{11350942} \cite{PMID:11891111}.
+(A deeper example of these models and how the relate to cusp bifurcations can be found in the Supplementary Materials Appendix A)